jensmeindertsma/whirlwind/README.md

 # whirlwind

-My solutions implemented in Rust to the Gossip Glomers distributed systems challenges by Fly.io.
+My solutions, implemented in Rust, to the Gossip Glomers distributed systems challenges by Fly.io.

 ## Setting up Maelstrom